purvisjd/Mapping_Earthquakes/README.md

 # Mapping Earthquakes

 ##  The purpose of this particular project was to gain experience with utilizing Leaflet, Javascript, and JSON files to build interactive web-based maps to plot earthquake information from around the globe.
+This project includes using multiple forms of markers, map styles, and varying layers for map layouts.

 ###  Resources:
 *  data used: